Friday 26.1.2018 in Latest Developments in Afghanistan Country Page

 From among the 169 incidents, 12 were inflicted against female journalists.
 At least 51 percent of cases were perpetrated by armed groups, with the Islamic State and the Taliban responsible for all the killings.
 Government workers were responsible for 34 percent of the violence and intimidation against journalists.

 A similar pattern continued in 2018.
 On 21st January there was an attack on a vehicle belonging to two TV journalists in the eastern province of Nangarhar, killing the driver.
 One the same day there was an arson attack on a radio station in the west-central province of Ghor.

 On 15th January 2018 lawmakers dismissed a controversial law on public gatherings, strikes and demonstrations, arguing that it contravened the Constitution and democratic values.
 The draft law led to a strong reaction from civil society when it was leaked in July 2017 who believed it seriously restricted the right to peaceful assembly.
 In a joint statement they stated that:

 “Most of the articles [of the law] limit the civic space, civic engagement, and the exercise of political rights.
 A deeper look at the laws easily shows that the law is designed to end the political participation of citizens and push back citizens from civic engagement."

-The authorities have yet to make public the findings of an investigation into a crackdown by security forces, on a protest held on 2nd June 2017 in central Kabul, that left seven dead.
-The protest had been organised by civil society groups, political activists, and relatives of victims of the 31st May truck bomb attack to protest deteriorating security conditions.
+The authorities have yet to make public the findings of an investigation into a crackdown by security forces on a protest held on 2nd June 2017 in central Kabul, that left seven dead.
+The protest had been organized by civil society groups, political activists, and relatives of victims of the May 31 truck bomb attack to protest deteriorating security conditions.
 There were reports that a minority of protesters used violence including throwing stones at the police.